Our Church, Our Place, Our Community

 Selwyn Seniors is a group for over 65’s.
 A morning of gentle exercise, fun and friendship with a varied programme.

-Make Moments – a creative art partnership between The Selwyn Foundation and Connect the Dots
+Watch a video: Make Moments – a creative art partnership between The Selwyn Foundation and Connect the Dots

 Sign up to our